-a.
-UMass Chan Medical School Gift Card Policy - Pending (will be published in the next few weeks)
+UMass Chan Medical School Gift Card Policy (for UMass Chan employees only)

 Section 1.08 APPROVALS, DOCUMENTATION REQUIREMENTS AND EXCEPTIONS

 This Section details prior approvals, additional approvals, and documentation required for expense reimbursement.
 In addition, this Section identifies approvals needed for requesting an exception for a non-allowable expense.